www.scantips.com

 Demonstration of Two Important Concepts

-If at equivalent distance with longer lens:
+If at Equivalent distance with a longer lens,

-All are the same FoV at the subject
+then All are the same FoV at the subject

-DOF Span can become greater (a plus)
+DoF Span can become greater (a plus)

 Background blur can become greater (a plus?)